ycm-core/YouCompleteMe/README.md

 configuration.
 Those features are provided by the [jedi][] library which supports a variety of python versions (2.6, 2.7, 3.2, 3.3 or 3.4) as long as it runs in the corresponding python interpreter.
-By default YCM runs [jedi][] with the same python interpreter used by [ycmd][], so if you would like to use a different interpreter, use the following option specifying the python binary to use.
+By default YCM runs [jedi][] with the same python interpreter used by the `ycmd` server, so if you would like to use a different interpreter, use the following option specifying the python binary to use.
 For example, to provide Python 3 completion in your project, set:

 ```viml
 let g:ycm_python_binary_path = '/usr/bin/python3'